benbalter/problem_child/README.md

 By default, Problem Child will prompt the user with a simple form that contains only the title and body.
 If you'd like to customize the form, you must do the following:

-1. Create a new folder called `views`
+1. Create a new directory called `views`
 2. Create a `layout.erb` and `form.erb`
 3. Customize both the layout and form as a standard HTML form.
 Check out [these examples](lib/problem_child/views) to get started.
 4. Add the following (middle) line to your `config.ru` file: